Dodgers vs. Marlins: Odds, spread, over/under - August 19

 Dodgers vs. Marlins Betting Trends and Insights

-- The Dodgers have entered the game as favorites 100 times this season and won 62, or 62%, of those games.
+- The Dodgers have been favorites in 101 games this season and won 63 (62.4%) of those contests.

-- The bookmakers' moneyline implies a 59.2% chance of a victory for Los Angeles.
+- The implied probability of a win from Los Angeles, based on the moneyline, is 65.5%.

-- The Dodgers went 9-1 across the 10 games they were favored on the moneyline in their last 10 matchups.
+- The Dodgers went 9-1 over the 10 games they were favored on the moneyline in their last 10 matchups.

-- Over its last 10 outings, Los Angeles and its opponents combined to go over the run total two times (all 10 games had set totals).
+- In its last 10 matchups, Los Angeles and its opponents combined to go over the run total two times (all 10 of the games had set totals).

-- The Marlins have won in 28, or 45.2%, of the 62 contests they have been named as odds-on underdogs this year.
+- The Marlins have come away with 28 wins in the 63 contests they have been listed as the underdogs in this season.

-- This season, the Marlins have come away with a win 10 times in 25 chances when named as an underdog of at least +120 or longer on the moneyline.
+- This season, the Marlins have come away with a win three times in seven chances when named as an underdog of at least +155 or longer on the moneyline.

-- The Marlins have played as underdogs in six of their past 10 games and won four of those contests.
+- The Marlins have played as underdogs in seven of their past 10 games and won four of those contests.

 - In the last 10 games with a total, Miami and its opponents are 5-5-0 when it comes to hitting the over.